telepresenceio/telepresence/reference/cluster-config.md

 Agent sidecar container and update the port definitions.

 <Alert severity="info">
-A current limitation of the Mutating Webhook mechanism is that the `targetPort` of your intercepted Service needs to point to the <strong>name</strong> of a port on your container, not the port number itself.
+A current limitation of the Mutating Webhook mechanism is that the <code>targetPort</code> of your intercepted Service needs to point to the <strong>name</strong> of a port on your container, not the port number itself.
 </Alert>